1968 United States presidential election: Primaries

 The front-runner for the Republican nomination was former Vice President Richard Nixon, who formally began campaigning in January 1968.
-Nixon had worked tirelessly behind the scenes and was instrumental in Republican gains in Congress and governorships in the 1966 midterm elections.
+Nixon had worked behind the scenes and was instrumental in Republican gains in Congress and governorships in the 1966 midterm elections.
 Thus, the party machinery and many of the new congressmen and governors supported him.
-Still, there was wariness in the Republican ranks over Nixon, who had lost the 1960 election to John F. Kennedy and then lost the 1962 California gubernatorial election.
+Still, there was caution in the Republican ranks over Nixon, who had lost the 1960 election to John F. Kennedy and then lost the 1962 California gubernatorial election.
 Some hoped a more "electable" candidate would emerge.
 The story of the 1968 Republican primary campaign and nomination may be seen as one Nixon opponent after another entering the race and then dropping out.
 Nixon was the front runner throughout the contest because of his superior organization, and he easily defeated the rest of the field.

 Nixon's first challenger was Michigan Governor George W. Romney.
 A Gallup poll in mid-1967 showed Nixon with 39%, followed by Romney with 25%.
 After a fact-finding trip to Vietnam, Romney told Detroit talk show host Lou Gordon that he had been "brainwashed" by the military and the diplomatic corps into supporting the Vietnam War; the remark led to weeks of ridicule in the national news media.
 Turning against American involvement in Vietnam, Romney planned to run as the anti-war Republican version of Eugene McCarthy.
-But, following his "brainwashing" comment, Romney's support faded steadily; with polls showing him far behind Nixon, he withdrew from the race on February 28, 1968.
+Following his "brainwashing" comment, Romney's support faded steadily; with polls showing him far behind Nixon, he withdrew from the race on February 28, 1968.
 Senator Charles Percy was considered another potential threat to Nixon, and had planned on waging an active campaign after securing a role as Illinois's favorite son.
-Later, however, Percy declined to have his name listed on the ballot for the Illinois presidential primary.
-He no longer sought the presidential nomination.
+Later, however, Percy declined to have his name listed on the ballot for the Illinois presidential primary, as he no longer sought the presidential nomination.